openaddresses/openaddresses/CONTRIBUTING.md

 Function | Note
 -------- | -----
+`prefixed_number` | Allow number to be extracted from the beginning of a single field (extracts `102` from `102 East Maple Street`).
+`postfixed_street` | Allow street to be extracted from the end of a single field (extracts `East Maple Street` from `102 East Maple Street`).
 `regexp` | Allow regex find and/or replace on a given field.
-Useful to extract house number/street/city/region etc when the source has them in a single field
+Useful to extract house number/street/city/region etc when the source has them in a single field.
 `join`   | Allow multiple fields to be joined with a given delimiter.
 `format` | Allow multiple fields to be formatted into a single string.